sannae/csharp/concepts/streams/introduction.md

 # Introduction

-C# includes following standard IO (Input/Output) classes to read/write from different sources like files, memory, network, isolated storage, etc.
+`System.IO.Stream` is an abstract class that provides standard methods to read/write from different sources like files, memory, network, isolated storage, etc..

-`System.IO.Stream` is an abstract class that provides standard methods to transfer bytes (read, write, etc.) to the source.
 Classes that need to read/write bytes from a particular source must implement the `Stream` class: some of the more commonly used streams that inherit from `Stream` are `FileStream` and `MemoryStream`.

 Any stream must be disposed once used.
 It is recommended to use the `using` keyword: